Jinntec/fore-docs/content/getstarted/todo-refined/_index.md

     </fx-repeat>
 </fx-fore>

-Of course you can add further counters for closed and all tasks.
+Of course you can add further counters, for example, for closed tasks, or for all tasks.
 I'll leave that as an excercise.

 ### Fixing our repeat